Access-Not-Found/project_anomaly/README.md

 * Explore
     * Questions
         1. Which lesson appears to attract the most traffic consistently across cohorts (per program)?
+            * fundamentals for data science
+            * mysql for web dev
         2. Is there a cohort that referred to a lesson significantly more than other cohorts seemed to gloss over?
         3. Are there students who, when active, hardly access the curriculum?
 If so, what information do you have about these students?
         4. What topics are grads continuing to reference after graduation and into their jobs (for each program)?